grdddj/done-for-today/plan.md

 # Tomorrow

-TT UI PRs - recovery flow + input flows improving

-UI tests mapping

-Blockbook - remove ordinals from block filters
+Recovery flow

+Refactoring input flows for backup and other flows, like done in recovery

 ---

 # Later

 Trezorlib documentation PR

+UI tests mapping

+Blockbook - remove ordinals from block filters

 ---